National Presbyterian Church: Chapel of the Presidents

 The Chapel of the Presidents, which seats 255, provides a more intimate setting.
 Another series of Willet Studios windows located in the Chapel of Presidents depicts, in the major window, the history of the struggle to maintain religious freedom in America.
-There are also six windows portraying specific presidents (Washington, Lincoln, Teddy Roosevelt, Wilson, Franklin Delano Roosevelt, and Eisenhower, for whom the chapel is named and whose original prayer is printed on the outer wall).
+There are also six windows portraying specific Presidents (Washington, Lincoln, Theodore Roosevelt, Wilson, Franklin Delano Roosevelt, and Eisenhower, for whom the chapel is named and whose original prayer is printed on the outer wall).

 Tower of Faith

 The Tower of Faith is a 178 ft structure that provides a landmark for the site.
 It contains a bell carillon consisting of 61 Flemish bell-tone generators in bronze struck by hammers, manufactured by the Schulmerich Carillon Company.
 In addition, there are 25 English bells, relocated from the tower of the Church of the Covenant.
 Both sets are playable from either organ console in the main sanctuary or the chapel.

 The Tower of Faith sustained some minor damage during the 2011 Virginia earthquake, and required structural repairs.